The Body on the Train

 In the US

-The Body on the Train will be published in the US and Canada by Crooked Lane Books on November 12th 2019.
+The Body on the Train was published in the US and Canada by Crooked Lane Books on November 12th 2019; the paperback followed on 9th February 2021.

 In the UK

-The Body on the Train will be published by Piatkus on October 17th 2019.
+The Body on the Train was published by Piatkus on October 17th 2019.

 Header photograph, Ingenues arrive, Central Station, Sydney, 1928-1929, by Sam Hood from the collection of the State Library of New South Wales.